Team up with exuberant sled dogs on this exhilarating dogsledding and cross-country skiing expedition in the remote wilderness of northern Minnesota.

 Students learn what it takes to construct a winter camp and live comfortably in the depths of a Minnesota winter.
 Instructors teach students techniques for harvesting water from beneath the ice, dressing properly for freezing temperatures, felling trees for firewood, cooking over an open fire and setting up shelters and cozy winter sleeping systems.
 A hearty dinner and enriching conversation with fellow group members around an outdoor fire or the wood stove in a large, canvas wall tent rounds out each day.
 Students often enjoy clear evenings stargazing before drifting off into a well-deserved sleep.
 Students learn that not only can they survive, but truly thrive in an extreme and remote winter environment.

-At one point during the expedition students are provided a secluded spot to reflect alone, with all the food, skills and supplies they need, and are monitored by staff throughout the experience to maintain safety.
-We call this part of course, Solo.
-The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 Many students use this reflection time to make decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
-The duration of Solo depends on the course length and type, as well as the competency and preparedness of the student group.
-Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound course.
+Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.

 High school students will experience a sense of accomplishment as they learn about perseverance (or grit), risk taking, self-identity and self-reliance.
 Students will learn to trust themselves and push themselves harder as they own their choices and advance toward mastery in their skill development.
 Group adversity will teach each student critical thinking skills, collaboration and decision-making.
 They will experience leadership in action as they see their potential become reality while practicing empathy and compassion toward others.